 Research, analyze, problem solve, create, communicate, and collaborate using a variety of tools and media.

 At Walker's, we have a dedicated dean of academic technology and innovation who works with faculty and students to integrate technology into Walker's teaching and learning environment.
-As freshwomen, all students participate in a seminar where topics such as creating your digital footprint, digital citizenship and differentiated learning styles are explored.
+As freshwomen, all students participate in a seminar where topics such as creating your digital footprint, digital citizenship and differentiated learning styles at a private school are explored.

 Our students have the tools to navigate the opportunities and challenges of a complex and rapidly changing world of technology.